 KCDC will process your request and the County will notify you when funds are dispersed.
 It can take 30-60 days for the funding to appear on your KCDC account.
 Funding is available past or future rent since April 2020 for a maximum of 18 months.

 The Emergency Coronavirus Relief Act of 2020 provides rent and utility assistance for families negatively affected by COVID-19.
 While it does not stop eviction for other non-payment reasons, it will provide funding for tenant families who owe back rent or utilities as a result of a reduction in hours worked or job loss.
 Funds are available for future rent and utility payments as well.

-Aid is available for a total of 12 months and starting as early as March 2020, with the possibility to add an additional three months based on hardship.
+Aid is available for a total of 12 months with the possibility to add an additional three months based on hardship.